New Limits on Polarized Power Spectra at 126 and 164 MHz: Relevance to Epoch of Reionization Measurements: Results

 \subsection{Features of the Power Spectra}

 Figure \ref{fig:pq_vs_t} shows the power spectra resulting from the above analysis in $I$, $P \equiv Q+iU$ and $V$ as a function of LST for Band \RNum{2}.
-Figure \ref{fig:pspec} shows the LST average of the power spectra of the four Stokes parameters in Bands \RNum{1} and \RNum{2}.
-The uncertainty in these power spectra is the bootstrap error described in Section \ref{subsec:Results}.
-The expected thermal noise sensitivity using the $T_{sys}$ computed from Section \ref{sec:Tsys} and the sensitivity calculations of \citet{PAPERSensitivity} and \citet{Pober2014} are shown in dashed, cyan lines in Figure \ref{fig:pspec}.
+Figure \ref{fig:pspec} shows the LST average of these power spectra for Stokes $I$, $Q$, $U$ and $V$ in Bands \RNum{1} and \RNum{2}.
+Uncertainties in these power spectra are the bootstrap errors described in Section \ref{subsec:Results}.
+The expected thermal noise sensitivity using the $T_{sys}$ computed from Section \ref{sec:Tsys} and the sensitivity calculations of \citet{PAPERSensitivity} and \citet{Pober2014} are shown as dashed, cyan lines.